data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 The ability to work with many kinds of datasets is one of the great features of doing data science with programming.
 So far we've analyzed data in `.csv` files, but that's not the only way data is stored.
 If we can learn some basic techniques for analyzing text, we increase the number of places we can find information to learn about the student experience.

+In this chapter, we focus on analyzing data from a data visualization-focused learning community on Twitter, #tidytuesday.
+That community, #tidytuesday is one sparked by the work of one of the Data Science in Education Using R co-authors, Jesse Mostipak, who created the #r4ds community from which #tidytuesday was created. #tidytuesday is a weekly data visualization challenge.
+A great place to see examples from past #tidytuesday challenges is an interactive Shiny application (https://github.com/nsgrantham/tidytuesdayrocks).

+We note that while we focused on #tidytuesday because we think it exemplifies the new kinds of learning-related data that a data science toolkit allows an analyst to try to understand, we also chose this because it is straightforward to access data from Twitter, and - due to the presence of an interactive Shiny application - because it is particularly easy to access data on #tidytuesday.
+Relatedly, this chapter includes a technical appendix which is not necessary to read to understand text analysis, but which describes a number of techniques for accessing data from Twitter, such as the data from the #tidytuesday explored in this and the subsequent chapter.

 ### Background

 When we think about data science in education, our minds tends to go data in spreadsheets.
 But what can we learn about the student experience from text data?
 Take a moment to mentally review all the moments in your work day that you generated or consumed text data.
 In education, we're surrounded by it.
 We do our lessons in word processor documents, our students submit assignments online, and the school community expresses themselves on public social media platforms.
 The text we generate can be an authentic reflection of reality in schools, so how might we learn from it?